 Browse and shop in Melbourne best Arcades

-The best arcades in Melbourne are The Block Arcade and the Royal Arcade, but there are a few more.
+Melbourne’s best arcades are The Block Arcade and the Royal Arcade, but there are a few more.

 - The Block Arcade is the finest example of 19th-century architecture with its mosaic-tile flooring and a translucent curved glass ceiling.
-Here you can queue to enter the Hopetoun Tea, browse through Haigh’s Cholocate and visit Gewürzhaus, to find spices from all over the world.
+Here you can queue to enter the Hopetoun Tea, browse through Haigh’s Cholocate, visit Gewürzhaus, and find spices from all over the world.

 - From there, walk through to the Royal Arcade the oldest arcade in Australia offering a collection of boutiques and unique shops.
 From Russian dolls to candy and chocolate shops strolling along this heritage arcade is a true feast of the senses.